UAlberta-Taekwondo-Club/hugo-website/README.md

 2. `cd` into the `/hugo-website` folder
    - For example, type `cd C:/Downloads/hugo-website`
 3. Type `hugo server`
+   - Note that the `hugo` here is the `hugo.exe` file that must be downloaded
 4. Go to http://localhost:1313/

 ### Hugo commands